FarronF/limerick-council-meetings/meetings/2021/07/09-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes -  Meeting of the Travel & Transportation Strategic Policy Committee - 20th April 2021.md

 improving access to schools in terms of walking and cycling.
 It is unlikely that improved access

-to parking will be the main target.---
+to parking will be the main target.
+---
 3

 Cllr.
 Costello suggested a handbook introducing the whole process would be useful.